wzychla/XNADash/README.md

 Current status: unplayable

 Bomb timing is still invalid.
+Bomb probably should be able to fall (and clear) a boom block.

+### Level 59

+Current status: invalid physics.

+Fixed: heart falling on a bomb should not trigger an explosion.